ngergs/websrv/README.md

 # websrv

-This is a little webserver implementation bsed on [chi](https://github.com/go-chi/chi).
+This is a little webserver implementation based on [chi](https://github.com/go-chi/chi).
 The webserver is supposed to serve a folder containing e.g. a static website and is suited to serve a SPA.

 The server package contains a collection of http.Handler implementations which may be reused in other projects.